Car Collector International

 The CCR cabin is hand-trimmed and hand-assembled at Ängelholm.
 Verify original trim material, correct instrument specification, correct steering-wheel and shifter fit, and correct centre-console and switch-gear componentry against the factory build sheet and against period reference photography for the individual chassis.
 Retrimmed cabins and non-original componentry on a hand-built 14-car production hypercar are materially damaging to value and each item must be reconciled against paperwork on any concours-represented car.

-Provenance — chassis record, Ängelholm factory service history, Nardò and Evolution tracking
+Provenance — chassis record, Ängelholm factory service history, Nardò tracking

 Pre-purchase inspection — Ängelholm factory or factory-approved specialist required

 PPI must be conducted at Koenigsegg's Ängelholm factory or by a factory-approved specialist with direct CC-generation carbon-tub experience — not a generalist hypercar workshop and not a modern-Koenigsegg (Agera / Regera / Jesko) specialist without CC-generation knowledge.
-Insist on: full carbon-tub inspection with composite NDT; matching-numbers verification of engine, transmission and driveline against the factory build sheet; independent inspection of the twin-supercharger installation, targa roof, dihedral door mechanism and body-electrical systems; full drivetrain compression, oil-pressure and road-test verification on the twin-supercharged V8; and a complete review of the Ängelholm factory service record including any CCR Evolution conversion documentation on Evolution chassis.
+Insist on: full carbon-tub inspection with composite NDT; matching-numbers verification of engine, transmission and driveline against the factory build sheet; independent inspection of the twin-supercharger installation, targa roof, dihedral door mechanism and body-electrical systems; full drivetrain compression, oil-pressure and road-test verification on the twin-supercharged V8; and a complete review of the Ängelholm factory service record.

 Insurance, storage and event access